 Beat the heat and save some money too

-The first heat wave of 2017 is here.
-Reliability is a core value at SMUD, and the community-owned electric utility has enough power resources to meet summer demand.
-While SMUD customers enjoy some of the lowest rates in California, air conditioning needs can drive customer usage and bills.
-It’s easy to keep energy use in check without giving up cooling comfort.
-The first step is keeping your home from heating up, which can reduce immediate cooling costs as well as help save on long-term costs of wear and tear on cooling equipment.
-SMUD also advises no-cost and low-cost strategies, and if necessary, long-term money-saving investments through SMUD rebate and financing programs like these:
+Another heat wave is here.
+Reliability is a Core Value at SMUD, and the community-owned electric utility has enough power resources to meet summer demand.
+While SMUD customers enjoy some of the lowest rates in California, air-conditioning needs can drive customer usage and bills.
+It’s easy to keep energy use in check, though, without giving up cooling comfort.
+The first step is keeping your home from heating up, which can reduce immediate cooling costs, as well as help save on long-term costs from wear and tear on cooling equipment.
+SMUD also advises no-cost and low-cost strategies, and if necessary, long-term money-saving investments through SMUD’s rebates and financing programs, like these:

 No-cost energy saving: